 After you sustain a personal injury from an accident, it is very crucial to seek the help of a professional and experienced lawyer.
 Consider consulting with an experienced and reliable Rockford auto accident lawyer to understand your legal options.

-You may think that you can handle the accident case on your own and even successfully file for a personal injury claim.
+You may think that you can handle the accident case on your own and even successfully file for a injury attorney claim.
 However, having proper legal representation can add leverage to your case, increasing your chances of receiving fair compensation.

 3. Failing to keep medical documentation